How to Become a Licensed Permanent Makeup Artist?

 In the state of Colorado, you must have an esthetician or cosmetologist license (equaling to 600-1500 hours) before you can take the state-approved 132-hour Permanent Makeup training program.
 You will also need a bloodborne pathogen certification and body art facility licensing if you are opening up a studio of your own.

 Some states only require a bloodborne pathogen certification before being able to perform on clients.
 Getting your licensing through a state like Colorado can be beneficial for both the artist and the clients they’re serving because your artist will have a much more thorough understanding of the skin anatomy, contraindications, and how to mitigate risks.
+If you are located in any other states, I highly recommend checking out the state board & licensing section from ASCP (Associated Skin Care Professionals).
+They have a complete & summarized section dedicated to each state and their regulations as well as accredited schools you can check out.
+This can be a great first step to researching what is required for you to become a licensed permanent makeup artist in your specific state.

 Having the right type of training is also extremely important.
 Some programs are accredited and approved by the state, while others may provide a more condensed learning experience or advanced learning for those who already have an established practice.
 In my experience, the accredited program was by far, more informational as they are required to provide specific learning topics and tie hourly requirements to the necessary information.
 That said, I loved my experience with a program from a smaller studio that was not accredited.
 I felt like they had a more hands-on approach and offered industry advice that came from experience.